-There’s been a lot of talk claiming that new mortgage rules will soon require borrowers to put down 20 percent if they want to buy a home.
+There’s been a lot of talk claiming that new mortgage rules will soon require borrowers to put down 20% down if they want to buy a home.
 Such talk is nonsense.

 The alleged culprit in this matter is the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Having failed to prevent its passage, the lending industry is now trying to undo it piece by piece.